matrix-org/matrix-spec-proposals/proposals/3077-multi-stream-voip.md

 + `m.call.answer`
 + `m.call.negotiate`

-The `sdp_stream_metadata` field is an object in which each key corresponds to one stream in the session description.
+The `sdp_stream_metadata` field is an object in which each key is one stream `id` in the session description.
 The values are of `SDPStreamMetadata` type and have the following fields:

 + `purpose` - a string indicating the purpose of the stream.
 For compatibility between clients values `m.usermedia` and `m.screenshare` are defined.